jlugo3059/My-Portfolio/README.md

 # [Project 1: Multivariable Regression (Accepted Loans)](https://github.com/jlugo3059/Multivariable-Regression)

 This project focuses on doing a multivariable regression on a loan’s dataset.
 The loans dataset comprises data from over one million borrowers who were approved to receive loans by the Lending Club company.
-Using the provided data, the model developed in this project will employ a multivariable regression technique to predict interest rates by considering independent variables given in the dataset.
+Employing the dataset given, the model created within this project will utilize a multivariable regression method to forecast interest rates based on the independent variables present in the data.

 * The data was taken from Kaggle and modified in order to reduce computational strain on jupyter notebook.
 (The file is 1.6 GB and can be downloaded directly from Kaggle)
 * The target variable for the model is the numeric variable interest rate.